LondonCanoeClub/londoncanoeclub.github.io/pages/hours.md

 ---

 {% if true %}
-Our typical summer hours are 10am-4pm on weekends.
+Our typical hours are 10am-4pm on weekends, June through September.
 Please check our social media accounts for up to date hours.
 {% endif %}

 {% if false %}